 That is why I have consistently opposed offshore oil drilling in the Pacific, Atlantic, and Arctic waters around the United States.
 These are fragile, volatile environments where oil spill mitigation is difficult and no measures are currently in place to provide a rapid, adequate response in an emergency.
 An oil spill in the Pacific would ravage our shipping and fishing lanes, and oil on our shores would cripple our booming tourist economy.

-Likewise, new or expanded oil drilling into protected public lands like the Alaska National Wildlife Refuge would hurt communities that thrive off a robust tourist economy, and destroy priceless American landscapes, for which we are renowned.
+Likewise, new or expanded oil drilling into protected public lands like the Alaska National Wildlife Refuge will hurt native communities, destroy priceless habitats and ecosystems, and lead to worsening global warming.

 More on Energy and Environment